Sebastião Alba

 He became a journalist in Mozambique and published three books of poetry before his decline caused by alcoholism.

 The last two decades of his life, he became a homeless alcoholic wandering and living in the streets of Braga.
 During this period he wrote poems and texts on scrap papers, napkins and often giving them to friends and family.

 These writings were posthumously compiled in a book called "Albas" edited in 2003.

-He died in 2000 as he was hit by a car.
+He died in 2000 as he was hit by a motorist.